opulencephp/docs/directory-structure.md

       * Event listeners are here
 * `Http`
   * `Controllers`
-      * Http controllers are here
+      * HTTP controllers are here
   * `Middleware`
-      * Http middleware are here
+      * HTTP middleware are here
   * `Views`
       * View builders are here